Today I post a double feature of sorts — it's called "Men in Black (Hats)."

 The other two characters (Alex and the Joker) are on my Cricut SVG file to-do list.
 They'll make for a weird trio of cards, won't they?

 If anyone is dying to have this decal on their Mac, but doesn't have the ability to make it themselves, I found a few places selling them online for about $12...just google "Son of Mac decal."
-Please note that the SVG file provided here is for personal use only — do not use the SVG file provided to make decals to sell (Dan says that you can sell his version).
+Please note that the SVG file provided here is for personal use only — do not use the SVG file provided to make decals to sell.

-Get an email message whenever a new design or SVG file is posted!
+Get an email message whenever a new design, tutorial or SVG file is posted!